sintefmath/equelle/webdemo/codemirror_mode_generator/README.md

     ./generateHints.py > ../srv/files/js/equelleHints.js

+NOTE: This script uses the Equelle compiler to generate a list of built-in functions, so the compiler must be built to the folder "../../../equelle-build/compiler/"

 Token styling
 -------------
 To modify the styling of the different tokens, see the styles.txt file.
 Each line of tokens will be given the css-class defined by the preceeding {{style}} directive, or "keyword" as default.